soaErikNord/soadocs/SimpleDev/SimpleDev.md

     "classes" : "soa-ui-cm-example soa-ui-cm-example2"
 }) %>
 ```
-soa.cm.navItem
+soa.cm.navItem<br/>
-•   `navItem` is a part of an entire navigation bar and needs to be placed inside
+* `navItem` is a part of an entire navigation bar and needs to be placed inside
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.navItem({
 "name": "Forum",
 "url": "#!forum"
 }) %>
 ```
-soa.cm.informationBox
+soa.cm.informationBox<br/>
 ** TODO – ASK ARJUN **
-soa.cm.licenseListItem
+soa.cm.licenseListItem<br/>
 ** TODO – ASK ARJUN **
-soa.cm.newsAlert
+soa.cm.newsAlert<br/>
-•   `newsAlert` is a box that appears in the content area of the screen to inform the user of static errors or information
+* `newsAlert` is a box that appears in the content area of the screen to inform the user of static errors or information
-•   Implementation
+* Implementation
 ```javascript
 <%== soa.cm.newsAlert({
 "type": "info",